More SHOCKING proof why diesel cars should face a total BAN

-In the study they research team simulated a human cycling through a busy city and using harmless gold nanoparticles that were a equivalent size to diesel to replicate the particles emitted via the exhaust pipe.
+In the study, the research team simulated human cycling through a busy city and using harmless gold nanoparticles that were an equivalent size to diesel to replicate the particles emitted via the exhaust pipe.

 Body samples were then surgically removed to reveal how the gold had penetrated the body.

 They found that the particles had accumulated in the fatty areas inside blood vessels, which are responsible for heart attacks and strokes.